kira-pitman/javascript-carnival-2/inflate-the-unicorn/inflate-the-unicorn-README.md

 There are several ways you could do this, and it just depends what makes the most sense to you.
 You probably are going to want to create some variables (perhaps `let unicorn1 = 0`, or `let unicorn1 = "empty"`).
 You could choose to store all the unicorn states in a single object, or even an array!
 It's up to you!

-6. If a unicorn has cycled through all the images and the balloon is full, clicking on them should pop up an alert on your page that says something like, "Unicorn Number `x` says thank you!".
+6. If all three unicorns can cycle through all the images and their balloons are full, you've fixed the game.
 Congratulations!
 You've successfully fixed the unicorn game and the crowds are eager to give it a go!

 Make sure you push your code up to GitHub so we can all enjoy it!